-- 1 MPM students must take 2 core courses (6 credits: Public Organizations and Management, Introduction to Research Methods) unless waived. - 2 MPM students must take at least 4 courses (12 credits) from the his/her MPM concentration. - 3 MPM students can choose 2nd concentration and take up to 3 courses (9 credits) from the concentration.
-Choosing 2nd concentration is optional for MPM students. - \ One advanced analytic(AA) courses will count as a concentration course (maximum 3 credits). - 4 MPM students must also complete 3 credits from basic level English course (Language in Public Policy and Management).
-English courses will count towards graduation requirement credits for up to 6 credits (LPM + One English Advanced Course).
+- 1 MPM students must take 2 core courses (6 credits: Public Organizations and Management, Introduction to Research Methods) unless waived. - 2 MPM students must take at least 4 courses (12 credits) from their MPM concentration. - 3 MPM students can choose 2nd concentration, and take up to 3 courses (9 credits) from the concentration.
+Choosing 2nd concentration is optional for MPM students. - % One advanced analytic (AA) course will be counted as a concentration course (maximum 3 credits). - 4 MPM students must also complete 3 credits from basic level English course (Language in Public Policy and Management).
+English courses will be counted towards graduation requirement credits for up to 6 credits (LPM + One English Advanced Course).

-- 1 In the second year, at least 3 credits must be completed by submitting one of the following by the 3'd week of each term: a final thesis, a final report for the capstone project, or one SRP (3 credits each). - 2 Students who plan to write a thesis or do a capstone project must take the Advanced Research Seminar (3 credits) offered in the 5th term.
+- In the second year, at least 3 credits must be completed by submitting one of the following by the 3rd week of each term: a final thesis, a final report for the capstone project, or one SRP (3 credits each). - 2 Students who plan to write a thesis or do a capstone project must take the Advanced Research Seminar (3 credits) offered in the 5th term.
 Students who plan to do a SRP must take one elective course instead of the seminar course.

-e.g.) A MPM student must complete the following requirements to complete PA concentration.
+e.g.) A MPN A student must complete the following requirements to complete PA concentration.